Kendra Wilkinson Breaks Down Her Playboy Past and Present Reality

 Kendra Wilkinson’s reinvention after Playboy

 Post-Playboy, Wilkinson married NFL star Hank Baskett, had two children, and starred in more reality shows (Kendra, Kendra on Top) than most of us can count.
 But after her divorce, she hit a wall.
 “That took me down to my knees,” she admitted.
 “Two years ago, I had a horrible psychotic breakdown.
 PTSD.
 I thought I was hearing cameras.
-I didn’t know where I was.
+And I didn’t know where I was.
 I thought everyone was an actor.”

 It was terrifying—and it led her to intensive therapy, hospitalization, and ultimately, a spiritual awakening.
 “I’m not religious,” she said, “but the thought of God really pulled me out of a dark place.”
 She found a Bible study group that “felt like a bunch of moms nurturing me,” and she began rebuilding from the ground up.